thomasmarsh/python-turtle/turtle.md

 ### <a name="class"></a>5.4&nbsp;&nbsp;&nbsp;Giving our Turtle Some Class

 Let's face it: our interface to manipulate turtle graphics sucks.
 It's almost unusable.
 We have to pass this state variable around and constantly get the current position from each intermediate state.
 These is the sort of problem classes and objects are capable of solving.
 We've mentioned them before, and now we're going to write one.
 This is going to be a crash course in [object oriented programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming).

-It's okay if you don't understand everything now.
+It's okay if you don't understand everything at first.
+The aim at first is familiarity.
+The examples will build on the concepts developed in this section, and it won't hurt if you don't get" some of it immediately.

 #### <a name="classdef"></a>5.4.1&nbsp;&nbsp;&nbsp;Classes